gowalla-archive/chronologic/README.md

 ### Sub-events

-Some events shouldn't be directly part of a timeline, but attached another event -- like a comment on a post.
+Some events aren't directly part of a timeline, but attached another event -- like a comment on a post.
 Do that with the _:events_ option:

 	# To create a child, reference the parent event key
     chronologic.event(:events => [:status_3], :data => {:status => 'Hi, Keegan!'})

-You may also create an event that's both a sub-event, *and* added to a timeline -- e.g., attach a comment to a post, and send a notification to the creator of the post.
+An event can both a sub-event, *and* added to a timeline -- e.g., attach a comment to a post, and send a notification to the creator of the post.

 Implementation, Performance & Scalability